calvinwonpark/openai-projects/founder-copilot/README.md

      - **Clarifying question**: If both assistants retrieve nothing, ask user to clarify

 4. **Conversation Flow** (Multi-Assistant):
-   - User sends a message via web UI or API
+   - User sends a message via web UI or API (streaming or non-streaming)
    - Router classifies query and determines routing strategy
    - Appropriate assistant(s) are selected based on routing logic
    - Each assistant maintains its own conversation thread
-   - **Winner-take-all**: Single assistant responds
+   - **Winner-take-all**: Single assistant responds (streams immediately)
+   - **Consult-then-decide**:
-   - **Consult-then-decide**: Primary assistant answers first, then reviewer assistant critiques the response (Devil's Advocate pass)
+     - Primary assistant answers first (streams immediately)
+     - Reviewer assistant critiques the response (Devil's Advocate pass)
+     - Reviewer response streams and appends to primary (doesn't overwrite)
    - **Parallel ensemble**: Both assistants answer the original question independently
+     - Primary response streams first
+     - Reviewer response streams and appends when ready
    - Responses are composed differently based on strategy:
      - Consult-then-decide: "Response" + "Critique (Devil's Advocate)"
      - Parallel ensemble: "Perspective" + "Perspective" (equal weight)
    - Sources and images from all assistants are aggregated
    - Structured response includes routing information for debugging
+   - **Streaming mode**: All responses stream in real-time with visual indicators

 5. **Scope Enforcement**:
    - Each assistant has instructions to defer to others for out-of-scope questions